HRAVYGAMER/LocalizationManager/docs/COMMANDS.md

 - Comment preservation: Comments are kept atomically with their values
 - Cross-file synchronization: If you select occurrence #2 for English, it removes occurrences #1 and #3
 - Handles partial occurrences: If a language has fewer occurrences than others, it uses what's available
+- Key name standardization: When case variants exist, all remaining entries are renamed to the selected key name
+- Case-insensitive matching: Finds all case variants (TestKey, testkey, TESTKEY) automatically
 - Error handling: If key doesn't exist or has no duplicates, shows appropriate error message

 **Error Cases:**